Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Answer.
 C

-### Question #64 💩💩💩
+### Question #55 💩💩💩💩

 DRAG DROP -

 You have an Azure Pipelines application CI/CD pipeline named Pipeline1.

-You need to add OWASP ZAP testing to Pipeline1.
+**You need to add OWASP ZAP testing to Pipeline1.**

-Which four actions should you add to Pipeline1 in sequence?
+**Which four actions should you add to Pipeline1 in sequence?**

 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 **Actions**